coolshare/ReactReduxPattern/README.md

 <br/><br/>
+- <b>Loading components by string class name from json</b><br/>
+<b>Problem</b>: In some case, you can not import your custom React classes statically since you don't have them yet. <br/>One example is a portal where users contribute their own gadgets after you release the portal application.
+When a new gadget is created by a user, two things are done:<br/><br/>
+1). the gadget class is placed in a location that the application can reach.<br/>
+2). the location of the gadget class is added to the config file, gadgets.json.<br/><br/>
+Now how to load it?

+   <b>Solution</b>:

+<br/><br/>
  - <b>Store Customization</b><br/>
    <b>Problem</b>: Access to the store and store related methods from anywhere is not easy and using many store related methods as-is does not meet our need.
    For example, we need a dispatch with callback but the as-is dispatch of Redux store